Betty White: Animal welfare

 White was a pet enthusiast and animal welfare advocate, who worked with organizations including the Los Angeles Zoo Commission, The Morris Animal Foundation, African Wildlife Foundation, and Actors and Others for Animals.
 Her interest in animal welfare began in the early 1970s while she was producing and hosting the syndicated series The Pet Set, which spotlighted celebrities and their pets.
 As of 2009, White was the president emerita of the Morris Animal Foundation, where she served as a trustee of the organization beginning in 1971.
 She was a member of the board of directors of the Greater Los Angeles Zoo Association since 1974.
 Additionally, White served the association as a Zoo Commissioner for eight years.

 According to the Los Angeles Zoo & Botanical Garden's ZooScape member newsletter, White hosted "History on Film" from 2000 to 2002.
 White donated nearly $100,000 to the zoo in the month of April 2008 alone.
-White served as a judge at the 2011 American Humane Hero Dog Awards ceremony.

 White served as a judge alongside Whoopi Goldberg and Wendy Diamond for American Humane's Hero Dog Awards on the Hallmark Channel on November 8, 2011.